MediciHouse07/Learning_Records/micro_economic_mit.md

 - cost is green, benefit is yellow area
 - interest rate increase, the benefit minus cost will be a worse deal
 - interest rate of student loan makes things different

+# Lecture 18

+2022/07/01:

+finished,

+0000<->1500

+- saving
+- tax subsidy to retirement savings
+- tall sign, rate that bank tax you
+- tax free , tax deferred
+- money market, gov bond; bond, corporate bond; stock, corporate equity

+1500<->3000

+- rose example trade is good or bad
+- life is about trade
+- under paid worker
+- PPF, production possibility frontier
+- economies of scope, economies of scale
+- diseconomies of scope
+- comparative advantage

+3000<->End

+- all advantage but only one comparative advantage
+- comparative advantage leads to specialized
+- to make one computer, give up less roses, opportunity cost, comparative advantage